The Internship Program

 SEARCHING FOR AN INTERNSHIP

-The Program of Geography's Internship Program does not place student’s in an internship experience.
+The internship does not place student’s in an internship experience.
 We believe that developing the skills necessary to search, apply for, and accept an internship are critical life-long learning skills that all students should possess.
 While numerous resources exists for finding an internship experience, we have found that the most successful students use a combination of the following: